yschroe/chessalyzer.js/README.md

     How often was this piece taken

 -   `ChessPiece.stats.cntKilled`
-    How often did this piece take another piece:
+    How often did this piece take another piece

+-   `ChessPiece.history` (Option: cfg.stats.logPieceHistory)
+    The complete position history of this piece in an array (x axis: game nr; y axis: move nr).

 If you need another stat tracked, let me know or create a pull request.